 3. Be sure to verify that there are no issues with other hardware that you've already installed in the past.

 The bootup process for your MacBook Pro appears to be fairly simple.
-You just press button, and the computer starts up.
+You just press the button, and the computer starts up.
 There's actually a lot more going on behind the scenes when you start your computer.
 Your MacBook Pro is running a series of initializations.

 Of course, there can always be an issue with the startup initialization process.
 This article just discusses one symptom (the reboot) that can go wrong.

 The next time you won't be saying, "My MacBook Pro keeps restarting."
 You'll have the answers to solve the problem.
 By regularly backing up your MacBook Pro, and keeping your files and updates current, you're able to avoid many troubleshooting problems beyond just the restart fix for your computer.
 You don't have to be an IT expert to put into place very simple strategies and processes that will save you time, money, and also make it easier for you to use your computer for the purposes it's intended for.